shabble/irssi-scripts/ido-mode/README.md

        use C-SPC to 'lock' the current matching candidates, but allow you to search through those matches alone.

+# AUTHORS

 Based originally on [window_switcher.pl](http://scripts.irssi.org/scripts/window_switcher.pl) script Copyright 2007 Wouter Coekaerts
 `<coekie@irssi.org>`.

-    Primary functionality Copyright 2010-2011 Tom Feist
+Primary functionality Copyright 2010-2011 Tom Feist `<shabble+irssi@metavore.org>`.
-    `<shabble+irssi@metavore.org>`.

 # LICENCE

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301  USA

 # BUGS:

     - __FIXED__ Sometimes selecting a channel with the same name on a different network will take you to the wrong channel.

 # TODO

                                                 - __DONE__ C-g - cancel
                                             - __DONE__ C-spc - narrow
                                         - __DONE__ flex matching (on by default, but optional)
                                     - TODO server/network narrowing
                                 - __DONE__ colourised output (via uberprompt)
                             - __DONE__ C-r / C-s rotate matches
                         - __DONE__ toggle queries/channels
                     - __DONE__ remove inputline content, restore it afterwards.
                 - TODO tab - display all possibilities in window (clean up afterwards) how exactly will this work?
             - __DONE__ sort by recent activity/recently used windows (separate commands?)
         - __TODO__ need to be able to switch ordering of active ones (numerical, or most recently active, priority to PMs/hilights, etc?)
     - __DONE__ should space auto-move forward to next window for easy stepping through sequential/active windows?